-The Associate Athletic Trainer will assist the Head AT with the organization and administration of the Clinical Athletic Training Services provided to the student-athletes of the University and will serve as the Certified Athletic Trainer for intercollegiate teams.
-They are responsible for the prevention, care, and rehabilitation of athletic injuries, as well as assisting in the clinical supervision of Athletic Training Students.
+The associate ATs will assist the head AT with the organization and administration of the clinical athletic training services provided to the student-athletes of the University and will serve as the AT for intercollegiate teams.
+They are responsible for the prevention, care, and rehabilitation of athletic injuries, as well as assisting in the clinical supervision of ATSs.
+The associate ATs will report to the head AT.

-Clinical Athletic Trainers
+Assistant Athletic Trainers

-The Clinical Athletic Trainers serve as the Certified Athletic Trainers for all intercollegiate teams.
-They are responsible for the prevention, care, and rehabilitation of athletic injuries, as well as assisting in the clinical supervision of Athletic Training Students.
-The Clinical Athletic Trainers will work and report to the Head Athletic Trainer and ATP PD.
+The assistant ATs serve as the ATs for all intercollegiate teams.
+They are responsible for the prevention, care, and rehabilitation of athletic injuries, as well as assisting in the clinical supervision of ATSs.
+The assistant ATs will work and report to the associate AT and head AT.